 Don McLean: We all know that changes in society mean that parents want to be part of the school, they want to feel like they can approach us and talk to us.

 Don McLean: We probably, in reflection, could have introduced our MLE pedagogy better than we did but that was a good learning curve for us.
-Since then, we’ve done things like I put out a newsletter to parents, “Frequently asked questions about the MLE”, so I wrote down all the questions that I’d had from parents over the time and I put the answers to them on there and sent that out as a document.
-We had our initial parent evening but since that evening we’ve had probably about five parent evenings on various things.
+Since then, we’ve done things like I put out a newsletter to parents, “Frequently asked questions about the MLE”, so I wrote down all the questions that I’d had from parents over time and I put down all the answers to them on there and sent that out as a document to the parents so they understood where a little bit of the thinking was and could answer those questions that they had obviously, and one or two brave parents had come forward and asked.
+We had our initial parent evening but since that evening we’ve probably had about five parent evenings on various things.

 Rachael Kearney: We had lots of email contact from the school and invitations to attend seminars and we got to talk to various people from the Ministry and Don.
-They’ve sort of kept you up-to-date with the sorts of things that they were going to do, or are doing.
+They’ve sort of kept us up-to-date with the things that they were going to do, or are doing